Modelur/docs/docs/reference/menu.md

 Tell Modelur whether you want to calculate Whole Plot's and City Blocks Floor Area Ratio based on Gross or Net Floor Area of Buildings. _By default this option is set to Gross Floor Area._

+!!! note "Relation to Sum of Selected Buildings"
+    Calculate FAR Based On Gross or Net Floor Area preference determines also which value (Gross or Net) is shown when Heads-up Display is showing Sum of Selected Buildings.

 **Lock City Blocks Upon Creation**

 Automatically locks City Blocks when they are created.
 This means a City Block can not be moved around the screen.
 This way you avoid accidentally moving a